Areesha-123/chatting-Application-in-java/README.md

 # chatting-Application-in-java
-created a chatting appliction in java using OOP concepts along with some networking concepts real time sending and recieving messages from server side to client side.
+created a chatting appliction in java using OOP concepts along with some networking concepts real time sending and recieving messages from server side to client side with GUI